• Home |

 Cons

-• Might not cycle as well in gas or inertia-operated guns.
+• Might not cycle well in gas or inertia-operated guns.

 Why We Chose It

-Whether you’re blasting clays, hunting on the cheap, or just stocking ammo for the end of days (which feels more and more like it could be any day now) it's hard to go wrong with Winchester Super X.
+Whether you’re blasting clays, hunting on the cheap, or just stocking up on ammo for the end of days (it'll be here any minute now, promise), it's hard to go wrong with Winchester Super-X.

-The 20 gauge buckshot in particular is a good budget hunting or home-defense option that’s unlikely to let you down, though it does lack a little bit when compared to higher-end ammo that’s more tailored for defense or deer hunting.
+This particular 20 Gauge buckshot shell is a good budget hunting or home-defense option that’s unlikely to let you down, though it does lack a little bit when compared to higher-end ammo that’s more tailored to defense or deer hunting.

 Still, Super-X is plentiful, affordable, and more than sufficient for most tasks.
-And it’s the best on this list for turning money into noise at the range, which is a valuable attribute too.
-This is by far the best 20 gauge ammo for target shooting you’ll find.
+AIt’s the best on this list for turning money into noise at the range, which is a valuable attribute.
+This is by far the best 20 Gauge ammo for target shooting you’ll find (not counting any sort of clays, that is).

 Best 20 Gauge Ammo For Home/Self-Defense